To see articles on Integral Therapy select from the buttons below

-Upon his return, D. B. Sleeth became the devotee of an accomplished spiritual master, the Ruchira Avatar, Adi Da Samraj.
+Upon his return, D. B. Sleeth became the devotee of an accomplished spiritual master, the Divine Avatar, Adi Da Samraj.
 In the company of this remarkable spiritual adept, the author has pursued his spiritual growth since 1983.
-He has investigated and directly experienced many higher states of consciousness in the course of his spiritual practice with this Siddha master, including the spiritual rapture known as samadhi.
-The occasion of these experiences includes a miracle healing in which an etheric lesion was removed from his navel chakra—presumably implanted there by incidents of abuse during his childhood.
+He has investigated and directly experienced many higher states of consciousness in the course of his spiritual practice with this spiritual master, including the ecstasy known as hridaya shaktipat.
+The occasion of these experiences includes a miracle healing in which an etheric lesion was removed from his navel chakra, presumably implanted there by incidents of abuse during his childhood.
 As a result, he recovered the ability to love, an ability that had been compromised throughout his life.

 D. B. Sleeth has received two M.A. degrees, one in general psychology from Sonoma State University in 1998 and another in counseling psychology from Argosy University in 2003.
 He also received a Ph.D. degree in clinical psychology from Saybrook Graduate School in 2006.
-He currently works as a Marriage and Family Therapist Intern.
+He retired from Marriage and Family Therapist practice in 2020.
 In addition, the author has numerous articles in print.
-He has also written a program guide for parents with special needs children and at-risk youth transitioning into adulthood, which are currently in use by the community mental health clinic where he works, as well as other local agencies.
+He has also written a program guide for parents with special needs children and at-risk youth transitioning into adulthood, which has been used the community mental health clinic where he worked, as well as other local agencies.

-D. B. Sleeth currently lives in the ashram of his spiritual community in Northern California known as Adidam, accompanied by his wife of eleven years, who is also an accomplished clinician as a psychiatric nurse practitioner and studying for a Psy.D. degree.
+D. B. Sleeth currently lives in the ashram of his spiritual community in Northern California known as Adidam, accompanied by his wife of twenty-five years, who is also an accomplished psychiatric nurse practitioner with a Psy.D. degree.